 http://www.singaporesprintseries.com/

-***If you’re interested in doing this next year… here’s the sit
+***If you’re interested in doing this next year… here’s the site

 http://www.lagunaphukettriathlon.com/